thenameisflic/thenameisflic.github.io/_posts/2018-12-10-eat-that-frog-book-review.md

 Before we begin our review, we need to understand one thing: this book is over 15 years old now.
 This means that a lot of the things that we nowadays take for granted in terms of productivity techniques were still being developed and popularized, and this book certainly had its part in this process due to its 1.6 million+ copies sold.

-The book opens by claiming that Mark Twain once said that if the first the first thing you do each morning is to eat a live frog, you can go through the day with the satisfaction of knowing that that is probably the worst thing that is going to happen to you all day long ([Quote Investigator](https://quoteinvestigator.com/2013/04/03/eat-frog/) disagrees on that, though).
+The book opens by claiming that Mark Twain once said that if the first thing you do each morning is to eat a live frog, you can go through the day with the satisfaction of knowing that is probably the worst thing that is going to happen to you all day long ([Quote Investigator](https://quoteinvestigator.com/2013/04/03/eat-frog/) disagrees on that, though).
 The book then builds on this idea by putting ahead several techniques that can make it easier to swallow this frog.

 These are the 21 tips the book details in each chapter: